Advertisement Close

 How does your personal connection to Lebanese music shape the way you create music with The Brooklyn Nomads?

-The sounds I consumed back in Lebanon have a huge influence on the sounds I produce now.
-I don’t imagine separating myself from this.
+The sounds I consumed in Lebanon have a huge influence on the sounds I produce now.
+I can’t imagine separating myself from this.
 It’s like my sonic DNA.
 When I approach creating original music, I don’t start by thinking, “Now I want to make it Arabic” or not.
 I approach it as, “I’m feeling this emotion, and I want to bring out this sound.”

 Have you encountered any challenges as an Arab navigating the music industry or society at large?

-It’s not just about the challenge of being Arab; it’s about the challenge of being an immigrant—adapting to a new culture and learning how to navigate life in an unfamiliar place.
+It’s not just about the challenge of being Arab; it’s about the challenge of being an immigrant, adapting to a new culture, and learning how to navigate life in an unfamiliar place.
 Another significant challenge is being an artist.
 Creativity requires time, nurturing, and incubation.
 How do you find the balance between being an artist and surviving in an intensely capitalistic society?

-Photo of Hadi Eldebek by Ahmad Gaber
+Hadi Eldebek by Ahmad Gaber

 What role do you think music plays in preserving or evolving cultural identity?